nitrologic/m2/README.md

 * monkey2 compiler support
 * home of vpaint application monkey2 source
-* tools and utilities for
+* tools and utilities for monkey2 developers
 * home of monkey2 nitro modules

+:=